stefanbesler/twingrind/README.md

 Twingrind can either be downloaded from Github as or you can clone the [repository](https://github.com/stefanbesler/twingrind) and compile the library yourself.
 This guide will focus on the former use case.

-First, [get the latest release](todo) of the library, the download will give you a file called "twingrind_2.0.0.2.compiled-library" and a python setup file.
+First, [get the latest release](https://github.com/stefanbesler/twingrind/releases) of the Twingrind, the download will give you a file called "twingrind_0.1.1.0.compiled-library" and a python setup file.
 Note that the version number may differ from the file you actually downloaded.

 ### Twingrind PLC library